EBjerrum/rdeditor/README.md

 - Not possible to distinguish undefined and trans when editing cis/trans double bonds
 - Aromaticity perception hides double-single bonds (kekulization can do likewise)

+please report issues at GitHub, it's tough getting all corners of a GUI tested.